 Fertility diagnosis and treatment (NHS funded Level 2 service)

-The fertility diagnosis and treatment service offered by Bourn Hall includes ovulation induction (OI), which is a very successful way of improving the chances of conception for women that are not ovulating (releasing a mature egg once a month).
+In some areas it is possible to gain funding for the fertility diagnosis and treatment service offered by Bourn Hall.
+This includes ovulation induction (OI), which is a very successful way of improving the chances of conception for women that are not ovulating (releasing a mature egg once a month).
 A symptom of an ovulatory disorder is often irregular menstrual cycles.
 OI boosts egg production and increases the chance of natural conception.

 NICE advises (www.nice.org.uk/guidance/cg156) that referral for Level 2 fertility services is appropriate for couples who have had regular unprotected sexual intercourse for 12 months and have failed to conceive; unless earlier investigation is indicated.